 On the particular shopping day I’m thinking about here, the store was packed with other shoppers.
-I’ve never, not even on Christmas Eve, seen my local discount store this full of people.
+I’d never, not even on Christmas Eve, seen my local discount store this full of people.
 I kept thinking it must look a lot like the sidewalks of New York City during rush hour, which, if you believe every inch of film ever shot of those sidewalks is pretty much all the time.
 The mega-store where I shop was too crowded.
 I decided to stay and shop anyway and just get the whole unpleasant thing over with.

 People were fairly decent about the lack of space available and while I don’t generally look at any human faces while I shop, today I was curious about any hostility that might be in the air because of the overcrowding.
 As I said, people were pretty decent.

 I noticed the butcher right off and decided to finally get an answer, firsthand, about the sell-by dates of the meat sold here.
 I asked him why all the meat expires tomorrow or yesterday.
 He gave me the standard sell-by theory, “Blah, Blah, Yak, Yak…” I stopped listening.
 Instead, I studied his nostrils.
 Both were fairly well populated with mucul debris.
 When he quit yakking about shelf-life and blah, blah, I said, “Okay, thanks so much,” and walked away.
 I didn’t buy any meat.
 I couldn’t.